dmitrymomot/dmitrymomot.github.io/src/content/about.md

 Hi,

-My name is Dmitry Momot (Dmytro Momot) and I'm a traveler and freelancer from Kyiv, Ukraine.
+My name is Dmytro Momot and I'm a traveler and freelancer from Kyiv, Ukraine.
 If you love traveling like me, follow me on [Instagram](https://instagram.com/dmitrymomot).

 ## Technical Background

-Over 13 years’ web development experience, with a proven background of successfully managing web/mobile application development phases, from initial design and architecture to deployment and support.
-More than seven years of experience in the management of the R&D teams.
+With over 14 years of experience in web development, I have a proven track record of managing the entire web/mobile application development life cycle, from initial design and architecture to deployment and support.
+Additionally, I have over seven years of experience leading and managing R&D teams.

-Have experience with the following domains: on-demand services, fintech, marketing, recruitment (ATS), and blockchain.
+Throughout my career, I have gained expertise in several domains, including on-demand services, fintech, marketing, recruitment (ATS), and blockchain.
+My technical proficiency and experience enable me to provide valuable insights and solutions to complex problems in these domains.

+I am passionate about staying up-to-date with the latest technologies and industry trends and consistently seek opportunities for professional growth and development.
+My strong communication skills and technical expertise allow me to collaborate effectively with teams and stakeholders at all levels of an organization.

+Feel free to contact me.
+I'm always open to new opportunities.

-### Skills
+## My Skills

----
-- Advanced knowledge of Golang and PHP
-- API design knowledge, SOA, microservice architecture, the clean architecture
-- Middle knowledge of front-end web development (VueJs, NuxtJs, HTML/CSS)
-- Base knowledge of Ruby (RoR) and Python (Flask, Keras)
+* **Languages:** Golang, PHP, JavaScript.

+* **Frameworks:** Gin, Echo, go-chi, Vue, NextJs, Flask, Laravel, and more.

-- MySQL, PostgreSQL, MongoDB, Redis, Memcached
+* **Databases:** MySQL, PostgreSQL, MongoDB, Redis, ElasticSearch.
-- RPC, CQRS, gRPC, queues, WebSockets
-- Docker, Docker Swarm, Kubernetes
-- Consul, self-written SD
-- AWS, DO, Firebase, GCP
-- CI/CD (Jenkins, CircleCI, Bitbucket Pipelines, Gitlab Pipelines)
-- APNS, GCM, Firebase
-- Scrum, Kanban
-- Basic knowledge of Keras, TensorFlow, and SciKit, but without experience in the real world.
-- Basics of the Flutter and NativeScript (building of cross-platform mobile applications)

-...And much more related to my main stack technologies.
+* **Cloud:** AWS, DigitalOcean, Firebase.

+* **DevOps:** Docker, Kubernetes, Jenkins, GitLab CI.

+* **Other:** Linux, Bash, Git, Jira, Confluence, etc.

 ---